opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 displayOverlay
 ------------------
-.. c:function:: void displayOverlay(const string& name, const string& text, int delay)
+.. cpp:function:: void displayOverlay(const string& name, const string& text, int delay)

     Displays a  text on a window image as an overlay for a specified duration.